 The CRDMO market, particularly in India, has seen significant growth in well established.
-Our strength lies in the recent times.
-A clear trend has our ability to excel across the entire ners to pinpoint and address highemerged where innovator companies spectrum of discovery, development, risk areas will be crucial-not only for prefer to work with integrated part- and manufacturing. ners.
-As the only true end-to-end CRD-MO in India, we are positioned to meet What factors have allowed Sai to proactive measures to either develop this need.
+Our strength lies in prefer to work with integrated part- and manufacturing. ners.
+As the only true end-to-end CRDthis need.
 The demand for seamless phase transitions is growing, with integrated CRDMOs enabling better knowledge transfer and faster development.